formsandflows/PACo/README.md

-**2022-11-26: Version 1.1 of PACo and its companion PACoCo has been released!**
+**2022-11-26: Version 1.1 of PACo and its companion PACoCo has been released!
+The release notes can be found [here](https://github.com/formsandflows/PACo/blob/main/Releases/Release%20notes.md).**

 # PACo
 PACo is a Power Apps canvas app containing many canvas components to create functional and good-looking canvas apps in less time.
 Do more in less time was one of the drivers for this project.
 No premium Power Apps license is needed to use PACo.